ReMEDy2

 DM199’s Potential Role in Stroke Therapy

-DM199 is a recombinant (synthetic) form of a naturally occurring protein called human tissue kallikrein-1 (KLK1).
+DM199 (rhKLK1) is a recombinant (synthetic) form of a naturally occurring protein called human tissue kallikrein-1 (KLK1).
 KLK1 is produced primarily in the kidneys, pancreas and salivary glands.
-KLK1, which is part of the kallikrein-kinin system, plays an important role in the regulation of local blood flow and vasodilation (the widening of blood vessels which decreases blood pressure) in the body, as well as an important role in mitigating inflammation and oxidative stress (an imbalance between potentially damaging reactive oxygen species, or free radicals, and antioxidants in the body).
+KLK1, which is part of the Kallikrein-Kinin system, plays an important role in the regulation of local blood flow and vasodilation (the widening of blood vessels which decreases blood pressure) in the body, as well as an important role in mitigating inflammation and oxidative stress (an imbalance between potentially damaging reactive oxygen species, or free radicals, and antioxidants in the body).
 With age, the body’s ability to produce KLK1 may be reduced.
 KLK1 levels are often low in patients who have experienced a stroke and/or are at risk of a recurrent stroke.

 Why Patients Should Consider Participating in the ReMEDy2 Study

-History of Being Safe and Well Tolerated
+History of Being Generally Safe and Well Tolerated

 Intended Improvement in Stroke Recovery

-Intended Reduction of Stroke Recurrence Risk
+Potential Reduction of Stroke Recurrence Risk

-Phase 2 Clinical Trial Results
+View Phase 2 (ReMEDy1) Clinical Trial Results

 Studying a New Approach to Treating Ischemic Stroke

-View ReMEDy2 Trial Details View Study Sites
+View ReMEDy2 Trial Details

 A Potential Revolution in Treating Ischemic Stroke

-In a previous Phase 2 study of DM199 in 91 ischemic stroke patients, DM199 has shown promise in improving stroke recoveries, reducing the risk of stroke recurrence and reducing death.
+In a previous Phase 2 study (ReMEDy1) of DM199 in 91 ischemic stroke patients, DM199 has shown promise in improving stroke recoveries, reducing the risk of stroke recurrence and reducing death.

 1 Annals of Neurology (2011) 70:265-73